 - We are not responsible for lost or stolen items brought to camp, so please label everything and do not send any valuables.

 My child takes daily medication.
 Is this okay to send to camp?

-Any medication brought to camp by the girl’s parent/guardian must be in the original pharmacy bottle, with the girl’s name and instructions for administering the medicine printed on the label.
+Any medication brought to camp by the camper’s parent/guardian must be in the original pharmacy bottle, with the camper’s name and instructions for administering the medicine printed on the label.

-The Summer Camp Coordinator will be responsible for keeping all medicine in a locked cabinet and will administer the dosage as prescribed.
+The Program Managers will be responsible for keeping all medicine in a locked cabinet and will administer the dosage as prescribed.

 Is there any other information I need to know?

 - If your child is ill, you will be responsible for picking up the child as soon as possible.
 There isn’t a nurse’s office, so we are not equipped with the resources to care for a sick child for long.